 The Jet was recently inducted in tot he 2019 International Sports Hall of Fame by Governor Arnold Schwarzenegger for his legendary career achievements as an athlete, humanitarian, and contributions to the world of sports.
 In addition to his exceptional accomplishments in the ring, being an actor and a highly sought after stunt and fight coordinator on film sets all over the world, Sensei Benny is and always has been a teacher.
 Teaching students of all levels, champion fighters and celebrities alike.
 He has written four instructional books, released eight instructional videos and countless online tutorials and classes.

 Visitors to bennythejet.com can find training tips, techniques and teachings rooted in the Ukidokan system.

 Today, Sensei Benny travels the world teaching classes, seminars, personalized training as well as public speaking engagements and film production.
 Having accomplished everything a fighter could dream of and more, Benny The Jet Urquidez is considered to be one of the greatest martial arts legends of all time.
-He remains the longest reigning champion ever in the history of modern martial arts.
+He remains one of the longest reigning champions in the history of modern martial arts.